kalavattam/2024_Sir2/work_fithic.md

                 echo "Warning: Failed to clean up the cool file $(basename "${cool}") in the scratch directory.
 Please remove the file manually." fi
         else
-            echo "Warning: The cool file $(basename "${cool}")" echo "         does not exist in the scratch directory.
+            echo "Warning: The cool file $(basename "${cool}") does not exist in the scratch directory.
 No cleanup needed." fi

         #  Remove specific .bedpe outfile from the scratch directory